PROJ can be controlled by setting environment variables. Most users will

 > set VAR="some variable"

 `VAR will be available for the entire session, unless it is unset.
 This is

 done by setting the variable with no content:

 The location of PROJ resource files.

 Starting with PROJ 6, multiple directories can be specified.
 On Unix, they should be separated by the colon (:) character. on Windows, by the semi-colon (;) character.

-PROJ is hardcoded to look for resource files in other locations as well, amongst those are the users home directory,
+PROJ is hardcoded to look for resource files in other locations as well, amongst those are the installation directory (usually

 You can also set the location of the resource files using